Richard Allen Schools: History

 Dave Yost, the Ohio Auditor of State, ruled that Richard Allen paid $1.5 million in money to IMR in excess of what it should have; IMR sued Yost, but the 10th Ohio District Court of Appeals, on December 10, 2015, upheld the decision.
 A new audit in 2013 stated that IMR had overcharged an additional $452,281, meaning the total overspent funds were now $2.2 million.

-In the summer of 2017 IMR stopped its operations of the schools, and IMR filed for bankruptcy in March 2018.
+In the summer of 2017, IMR stopped its operations of the schools, and IMR filed for bankruptcy in March 2018.
 Richard Allen became the sole charter school system operated by EDMG, established in April 2017.

 In 2018, the Ohio Department of Education stated that it would no longer sponsor the school system.

 In 2019, legal proceedings had been opened against both Thomas and IMR.

+In 2025, an allegation was reported against Richard Allen Prep campus 3-8 stating that a male middle school teacher was inappropriately touching the female students and was placed on administrative leave until further notice.
+The district decided not to open an investigation in the school and left it up to the Dayton Police department to investigate the incident.